mauroservienti/milestone.github.io/_posts/asyncapi-tool-in-our-toolbox.md

 Sharing contracts as NuGet packages containing .NET assemblies comes with a downside, though.
 It creates platform coupling.
 Subscribers need to be .NET projects to reference a .NET assembly.

 What if one endpoint uses NServiceBus, and another Ruby or Python?
 [NServiceBus supports cross-platform integration via native message processing](https://particular.net/blog/cross-platform-integration-with-nservicebus-native-message-processing).
 However, we still need to share contracts in some way.
-And as said, sharing a .NET assembly between Ruby, or Python, and .NET is not an option.
+And as I said, sharing a .NET assembly between Ruby, or Python, and .NET is not an option.

 ## Services share schema and contract, not class